alicoding/component-snaredrum/README.md

 component-kickdrum
 ==================

-A kick drum brick for Appmaker.
+A kick drum brick for Appmaker!